 ScienceFOSS - District adopted Science curriculum

 In my classroom students will learn science through hands-on activities, learning centers, and exploration.
-Some of the topics students will be learning about this year include life cycles, magnets, five senses, animal and their needs and plants.
+Some of the topics students will be learning about this year include Weather, magnets, five senses, animals and their needs and plants.
 For more information visit: http://www.fossweb.com/

 Social StudiesHarcourt SS - District adoped Social Studies curriculum